Use the data browser

 Create a custom variable

 The data browser allows you to create variables that focus on a specific type, range, or combination of data.
 You can create a variable based on age, household income, home value, housing units, or race.
-Custom variables are stored in the Saved variables list.
+Custom variables are stored in the Custom variables list.

 To create a custom variable, do the following: